reginapizza/argocd-notes/argocd-start-with-k3d-cluster.md

 ### Instructions for Setting Up Development Environment for ArgoCD with K3D Clusters
-Note: This is specific to Fedora 32, no guarantees it works for other Linux distributions.
+Note: This is has only been tested on Fedora 32 and MacOS Catalina.
+For other OS's results may vary.

 ##### Prerequisites:
 - Install [Go](https://golang.org/doc/install)